 The event session catalog contains more than 250 sessions spanning over 20 different areas of cloud computing.

 As part of providing a native AWS backup solution, we’ve researched the re:Invent breakout session catalog for the best service availability and backup oriented sessions.
-The ones that we’ve listed below will help expand your knowledge about EBS volumes, database options and essentially learn more about how to protect your data within AWS.
+The ones that we’ve listed below will help expand your knowledge about an EBS volume, different database options, and how to protect your data within AWS.

 EBS is a fundamental storage building block and when it comes to running your database on AWS, you’ll probably want to check out what EBS has to offer.
 In addition, managing and protecting EBS volumes is crucial when running a production environment in the cloud.